Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 <!---NEU-->
 ### Create an offer for pre-printed vouchers

-If a *Knistr&trade;* integration is available for pre-printed vouchers in the standard.
+A *Knistr&trade;* integration is available in the standard.
+You can use this integration to offer pre-printed vouchers.
 If the connection is established, the cashiers can record the codes of these vouchers via barcode scan or manually.
 For detailed information, see the [Knistr](https://www.knistr.com "[//https:knistr.com]") website.

 Pre-printed vouchers have the following special features: